 How far would you go to fit into a pair of 7-inch heels?
 There is an alarming new trend hitting the streets—somewhat literally.
-Women are injecting dermal fillers into their toes, heels and the balls of their feet in order to manage their errands around town in a pair of absolutely unorthodox heels.
+Women are injecting dermal fillers into their toes, heels, and the balls of their feet in order to manage their errands around town in a pair of absolutely unorthodox heels.
 The goal of course is to eliminate foot and leg pain, but Boca Raton beware: this trend is not worth it.
+High heel shoes could have an unintended impact on your health if worn too often.

 When it comes to wearing high-heels, moderation is key.
 You may not be willing to give up your favorite shoes for good, but do you need to wear them all night?
-Carry a spare pair of flats with you in your purse and lose the heels before your feet start to scream.
+To minimize the impact of a high heel on your foot health, carry a spare pair of flats with you in your purse and lose the heels before your feet start to scream.
 In situations like this it is always a good idea to use a little bit of common sense: if your feet hurt in a pair of shoes, then don’t wear them!